 Officials arrested and detained for more than two hours Behrouz Boochani, a refugee and leading human rights activist and journalist.
 Around 40 men were forcibly removed, with some refugees saying they witnessed others being beaten or injured in the move.
 Police are threatening to forcibly move the hundreds of men still at the centre.

 On 31 October, the Australian government withdrew all personnel and services from the detention centre, where refugees and asylum-seekers were sent as part of Australia’s cruel and illegal ‘offshore processing’ policies.
 The more than 600 men were told to move to so-called ‘transit’ centres closer to town, increasing risks to their safety.
 The new facilities are not yet complete and do not have secure fences or a proper power supply.

-Many have said that they will resist moving as they fear for their safety.
-Locals have previously attacked refugees, sometimes with machetes, leaving several badly injured.
-The PNG and Australian authorities have failed to adequately protect refugees from such violence.
+The refugees and asylum-seekers have peacefully resisted moving as they fear for their personal safety.
+Locals have previously attacked refugees, sometimes with machetes, and left several individuals badly injured.
+The authorities have taken no action to adequately protect the refugees from such violence.